Veterinary Technology

 None

-This online course is designed to acquaint the student with the importance and transmissibility of common animal diseases and with immunological principles involved in prophylaxis, treatment and recovery.
-Emphasis is placed on those aspects of the immune response that affect immunization and diagnosis and to familiarize the student with the common infectious diseases and immunization schedules of domestic animals.
+This course is designed to acquaint the student with the importance and transmissibility of common animal diseases and with immunological principles involved in prophylaxis, treatment, and recovery.
+Topics of study may include but are not limited to: the aspects of the immune response that affect immunization and diagnosis; and familiarizing the student with the common infectious diseases and immunization schedules of domestic animals.
 Upon course completion, the student should be able to communicate with clients regarding preventable diseases and zoonotic implications and should also be able to assist with formulation of immunization schedules for various species of animals.

 Credits